Parse And validate unstructured contact data

 How To Use Openprise to Process Unstructured Contact Data

-Openprise provides powerful data automation features to turn your unstructured contact data into data that is parsed, structured, cleaned, validated, and normalized.
+Openprise provides powerful data automation features to turn your unstructured contact data into standardized data that is parsed, structured, cleaned, validated, and normalized.
 Here is how:

 Openprise’s Contact Information Parsing rule parses your unstructured contact data into component parts, namely: